Optimal phase change for a generalized Grover's algorithm: Introduction

 In this paper, we focus on Grover's algorithm and its generalizations.
 These approaches are all types of amplitude amplification algorithms, which take an initial amplitude vector and increase the amplitude for a target state in certain ways.
 Since in a quantum computing setting, the probability of observing a given state is the modulus squared of its amplitude, this process will increase the probability of observing the target state.
 Grover's algorithm does this by utilizing Householder reflections to increase the amplitude of a target element iteratively.
 The system is initialized using the Hadamard gate to induce a uniform distribution on the data set to begin with.
 This choice is natural, considering that we do not know the underlying distribution of the data.

 Grover's algorithm is the subject of much research from various points of view.
-Some research has focused on implementation by using distributed quantum computing \cite{QLX}, and others have focused on limiting what the user has control over while still implementing the algorithm \cite{RJS}.
-Another area of interest has been in the natural extension of looking for multiple targets in a database \cite{BBHT}.
+Some research has focused on implementation by using distributed quantum computing \cite{QLX}, others have focused on limiting what the user has control over while still implementing the algorithm \cite{RJS}, and some have researched using partial oracles to speed up the algorithm \cite{LQZY}.
+There has also been continued interest in understanding the mathematics of Grover's algorithm.
+This sort of research includes comparisons of different generalizations of Grover's algorithm \cite{TDN}, and how the algorithm behaves when searching a database that contains multiple targets \cite{BBHT}\cite{Sz}.
+Another area of interest has been research into phase matching, and its implications on a multiple target search \cite{LL}\cite{ZZDW}\cite{GTP}.

 We will discuss the details of our research shortly, but to first touch upon areas adjacent to the work we did, we need to mention the studies of arbitrary initial amplitudes, and phase changes that differ from $\pi$.
 Both of these have been studied for different purposes.
 Arbitrary initial amplitudes, both pure and mixed states, have been studied to show the robustness of Grover's algorithm \cite{BBBGL}\cite{BK}.
 Research into phase changes that are different from $\pi$ have been done to understand their effects on amplitude amplification \cite{Ho1} and to improve the performance of Grover's algorithm when the size of the database is small and accuracy becomes more important \cite{Lo1}.
+Other research has also been done that considers both non-uniform initial amplitudes and phase changes that differ from $\pi$ to analyze Grover's algorithm and its generalizations \cite{Sz}.
 However, as far as we know, there have not been any results in the direction of optimizing the phase change at each iteration to maximize the probability of the target state.